| SourcesThe exhibition draws on texts of tablets published in volumes I

 northern frontier and is open all year round.
 A large on-site museum

+also displays finds from the excavations.
 We thank also the other institutions which have supplied images

 for the exhibition.
 Many of the images are taken from other sites